back-xy/hr-management-api/README.md

 php artisan queue:work
 ```

-The API will be available at `http://localhost:8000/api/v1`
+The API should now be available at `http://localhost:8000/api/v1`

 ## Database